esloch/tests-ghsecrets/README.md

 # About the Infodengue project
 <p>

-#### *InfoDengue is an alert system for arboviruses based on hybrid data generated through the integrated analysis of data mined from the social Web and climatic and epidemiological data.*
+*InfoDengue: a nowcasting system for the surveillance of dengue fever transmission.*
 [more](https://info.dengue.mat.br/informacoes/)...
 <br/>